frasertweedale/talks/2026-01-21-eo-pki-workshop/curriculum/modules/01-keygen-and-csr.md

 ---
-next-href: 01-keygen-and-csr.html
-next-text: ACME certificates for Apache httpd with <code>mod_md</code>
 up-href: "../index.html#toc"
 up-text: Up to index
+next-href: ipa-certmonger.html
+next-text: Service certificates with FreeIPA and Certmonger
 ---

 # Key generation and CSR creation with OpenSSL